 4. Get some professional equipment

-Vlogs are generally informal, so you don’t need a studio that’s wired for sound and lighting, but your videos should still be clear and easy to watch.
-It’s possible to take a great video with clear audio on a modern iPhone or Android device, but we recommend using a high quality camera.
-Here are our recommendations:
+Vlogs are generally informal, so you don’t need a studio that’s wired for sound and lighting, but your video footage should still be clear and easy to watch.

-If you record vlogs in the same place, don’t be afraid to invest a little into your setup.
-Grab a good podcasting microphone, a light panel or two, and basic editing software.
 It also helps to have a tripod for your camera, a stand or boom arm for your mic, and an area in your home or office with a clean and organized background.

 Action